IDQDD/nexus_scraply_netconf_lab/README.md

 scrapli_netconf is a modern netconf client python library that helps us to interact with devices.
 The scrapli_netconf docs says it supports the following platforms: IOS-XE, IOS-XR and Junos.
 NXOS is not in the list but I've found out it does work pretty good with nexuses too

 ## the lab
-The lab is consist of two parts:
+The lab consists of two parts:
 1. configuring vlans and SVIs
 2. configuring evpn l2vni (vlan, anycast svi, vtep interface, bgp evp section)